 of Millbrook Tour to benefit Canine Link will take place on

 Sunday, June 8th, 2014, from 11:00 to 4:00, rain or shine.

 Tickets are $20 in advance and $25 on the 8th.
 Children 12 and

 under are free.
 Tickets and additional information can be

 obtained online or by emailing Michael Poulin at

-Don’t miss a peak at some wonderful small private gardens and
+Don’t miss a peek at some wonderful small private gardens and

 see what can be done with small [and some very tiny] plots of